-On May 2, 2017, the Company's Board of Directors approved the issuance of an aggregate of 175,000 time-based RSUs and 175,000 performance RSUs to be granted on May 31, 2017 to certain of the Company's employees and all of its executive officers pursuant to the 2013 Plan, of which 50,000 time-based RSUs and 25,000 performance RSUs were granted to its CEO, and 25,000 time-based RSUs and 25,000 performance RSUs were granted to certain other executive officers.
-Each RSU granted on May 31, 2017 has a grant date fair value of \$1.50 per share.
-Vesting of the time-based RSUs granted on May 31, 2017 is subject to continuing service and occurs on the one year anniversary of the vesting commencement date, or May 2, 2018, while the performance RSUs were subject to continuous service and vesting was as determined by the Company's Board of Directors or its Compensation Committee of the Board of Directors upon the achievement of specified corporate goals for 2017.
-Subsequent to the year ended December 31, 2017, none of the performance RSUs granted on May 31, 2017 were declared vested by the Company's Compensation Committee of the Board of Directors, and the 175,000 shares underlying these awards were forfeited.
+On May 2, 2017, the Company's Board of Directors approved the issuance of an aggregate of 5,833 time-based RSUs and 5,833 performance RSUs to be granted on May 31, 2017 to certain of the Company's employees and all of its executive officers pursuant to the 2013 Plan, of which 1,666 time-based RSUs and 833 performance RSUs were granted to certain other executive officers.
+Each RSU granted on May 31, 2017 has a grant date fair value of \$45.00 per share.
+Vesting of the time-based RSUs granted on May 31, 2017 is subject to continuing service and occurred on the one year anniversary of the vesting commencement date, or May 2, 2018, while the performance RSUs were subject to continuous service and vesting was as determined by the Company's Board of Directors or its Compensation Committee of the Board of Directors upon the achievement of specified corporate goals for 2017.
+Subsequent to the year ended December 31, 2017, none of the performance RSUs granted on May 31, 2017 were declared vested by the Company's Compensation Committee of the Board of Directors, and the 5,833 shares underlying these awards were forfeited.